Abbey Home Media

 Abbey Home Media was a British home media distributor that released content aimed at children.
 It was founded in March 2002, as the successor company to Abbey Home Entertainment (AHE), which was acquired by the Just Group in 2000.

-The company released content from production companies such as CBBC, CITV, CBeebies, LittleBe, Pop, Tiny Pop and Milkshake!.
-Abbey Home Media was also a producer of its own franchises, which included Bump the Elephant, Fun Song Factory, Wide-Eye and Baby Bright.
+Abbey Home Media released content from outside production companies, and also produced its own franchises, which included Bump the Elephant, Fun Song Factory, Wide-Eye and Baby Bright.

 History and predecessors

 Abbey Home Entertainment

-Abbey Home Media's predecessor was Abbey Home Entertainment Group Limited (AHE), founded in 1989 by Ian and Anne Miles.
-AHE acquired the Tempo Video brand name from WM Collins Video in 1990 and introduced several brands:
+Abbey Home Media's predecessor was Abbey Home Entertainment Group Limited (AHE), founded in 1989 by husband and wife Ian and Anne Miles.
+AHE acquired the Tempo Video brand name from W.M.
+Collins Video in 1990 and introduced several sub-labels: